 Location and Hours

 The Writing Center is located on the second floor of Jefferson Hall, NE Corner.
 It offers forty-five minute consultations that begin on the hour, with group workshops held on a periodic basis.
 For more specific information regarding our hours and to schedule appointments, please see our scheduling website.
 To make appointments, you must first register by using your usma.edu email account.

 Though we do take walk-ins, it's best to click and schedule an appointment in advance.

 How Do Appointments Work?

 What should I bring?
 How should I prepare?

-Bring in your assignment and whatever writing you’ve done for it so far, including notes, full drafts, or portions of drafts, in double-spaced hard copy if you can.
+Bring in your assignment and whatever writing you’ve done for it so far, including notes, full drafts, or portions of drafts, in hard copy if you can.
 It's much easier and more effective for us to read your work and advise you about it if we can take it in hand, analyze it carefully, and mark up moments to discuss with you.
-With laptops and tablets, it’s harder for us to read closely, and of course we won’t type any comments or suggestions directly into your own document.
 You might also consider bringing in any written feedback you’ve received from your instructor.

 Prepare for your session by coming in with a plan: think about specific questions you want to address.
 It’s your paper: make sure you know what your biggest concerns are, and be ready to make the most out of your limited time with us by focusing our attention on what’s most important to you.